ironhack-labs/project-3-business-case-multimodal-ai-chatbot-for-yt-video-qa/README.md

 ### Usage

+- use requirements.txt to install the necessary packages
 - Add video links to video_links.txt (one link per line).
 - Run the script to generate transcriptions, create embeddings, and set up the chatbot interface.
 - Interact with the chatbot by typing questions relevant to the video content.